moonwarrior628/WordSearch_GeneticAlgorithm/README.md

 # WordSearch_GeneticAlgorithm

-This program employs the concepts of Genetic Algorithm to generate a given phrase.
+This program applies the concepts of Genetic Algorithm to generate a given phrase.